moraxborax/moraxborax/README.md

 ## about me

+Proudly a weeb.
 Tech otaku. luv anime and games and sota tech like ai.

 i use arch btw